CS 7480: Special Topics in PL:

 11 Oct 11 Vale: Verifying High-Performance Cryptographic Assembly Code Repository

-14 Oct 22 The Last Yard: Foundational End-to-End Verification of High-Speed Cryptography Project proposals due
+13 Oct 18 The Last Yard: Foundational End-to-End Verification of High-Speed Cryptography

 Part 4: Topics